thedodo/FC-DCNN/README.md

 #### possible Hyperparameters
 ```
-- transfer_train: Boolean.
+- **transfer_train**: Boolean.
 If true the according weight must be stored in the weights subfolder
 - dataset: Which dataset you want to train: MB, ETH, KITTI2012 or KITTI2015.
 If you want to train on your own dataset adapt one of these dataloader functions to fit your need
 - model_name: string used as prefix to save weights
 - input_folder: folder were the trainings data is stored.
 If it is one of the pre-trained datasets keep the naming and folder-structure exactly as they are when downloaded